ItzCornflakez/D0020E_Project/README.md

 1. Begin by doing the prerequisites
 2. Download the zip file of the project and unpack it in your code editor of choice.
-3. Start the Xxamp control panel and boot up apachee and mysql.
+3. Start the Xampp control panel and boot up apachee and mysql.
 4. run the app.py file in your editor.
 5. Open up firefox browser and put in http://127.0.0.1:5000/.